Hybrid algebras: Introduction

 (ii) Assume $H$ is a hybrid algebra.
 Then there is a weighted surface algebra $\La$ and an idempotent $e$ of $\La$ such that $H$ is isomorphic to a block component of $e\La e$.\\ \end{theorem}

-The second part generalizes \cite{BGA} where we prove that every Brauer graph algebra occurs as an idempotent algebra of a weighted surface algebra.
+The second part of this theorem generalises \cite{BGA} where we prove that every Brauer graph algebra occurs as an idempotent algebra of a weighted surface algebra.
 For the second part, given a hybrid algebra $H$, to construct the weighted surface algebra $\La$ with $H$ as a component of $e\La e$, we use the $*$ construction introduced in \cite{BGA}.

-Idempotent algebras of weighted surface algebras include many local algebra, furthermore socle deformations occur naturally, therefore our definition of hybrid algebras must included these.
-In our general construction of weighted surface algebras \cite{WSA-GV}, we have allowed virtual arrows, with the benefit of significantly enlarging the class of algebras.
-The price to pay is that zero relations are more complicated (see \cite{WSA-corr}), and inevitably this is also the case for hybrid algebras.
-As well we need to exclude a few small algebras (see \ref{ass:2.4}), which was also done in \cite{WSA-GV}.
+Idempotent algebras of weighted surface algebras include many local algebra, therefore our definition of hybrid algebras must included these.
+In our general construction of weighted surface algebras \cite{WSA-GV}, we have allowed virtual arrows, with the benefit of essentially enlarging the class of algebras.
+The price to pay is that zero relations have to be treated with care (see \cite{WSA-corr}), and naturally this is also the case for hybrid algebras.
+In particular we need to exclude a few small algebras (see Assumption \ref{ass:3.4}).

 All local symmetric algebras of tame or finite type, and almost all algebras of dihedral, semidihedral or quaternion type as in \cite{E1} are hybrid algebras.
-There is one family of algebras of quaternion type which is not a hybrid algebra, but it is derived equivalent to an algebra of quaternion type (algebras $Q(3\cC)^{k, s}$, see \cite{H2}).
+There is one family of algebras of quaternion type which are not hybrid algebras, but are derived equivalent to algebras of quaternion type (algebras $Q(3\cC)^{k, s}$, see \cite{H2}).

-Hybrid algebras place blocks of group algebras of finite groups into a wider context, this is seen via homological characterizations.
-In \cite{AGQT} we introduce algebras of generalized quaternion type, as tame symmetric algebras which are periodic as algebras of period 4, this generalizes quaternion blocks.
-We show that weighted surface algebras as in \cite{WSA} are essentially the same as algebras of generalized quaternion type whose Gabriel quiver is 2-regular (see the Main Theorem in \cite{AGQT}).
-Similarly, in \cite{AGDT} we introduce algebras of generalized dihedral type, in terms of homological properties generalizing dihedral blocks.
-We define biserial weighted surface algebras (with $f^3=1$ where all minimal relations are biserial, see Section 5 of \cite{AGDT}), and show that biserial weighted surface algebras are almost the same as algebras of generalized dihedral type (see Theorem 1 in \cite{AGDT}).
+Hybrid algebras place blocks into a wider context; in \cite{AGQT} we define algebras of generalized quaternion type, as tame symmetric algebras with periodic module categories, that is, generalizing quaternion blocks, and show that the ones with 2-regular Gabriel quiver are almost all weighted surface algebras.
+As well in \cite{AGDT} we define algebras of generalized dihedral type, in terms of homological properties generalizing dihedral blocks, and show that almost all are the biserial weighted surface algebras as in \cite{WSA}.
 One would like a similar homological description of the hybrid algebras which generalize semidihedral blocks.
-This is expected to be in terms of the structure of the stable Auslander-Reiten quiver.
-Our third main result is a step in this direction.
-More generally, if $H$ is a hybrid algebra such that $Q$ is the Gabriel quiver of $H$, we have a complete description of possible tree classes: